p1n9d3v/lazyvim-dotfiles/README.md

 - [bat](https://github.com/sharkdp/bat) : A cat clone with syntax highlighting and Git integration.
 - [rip2](https://github.com/MilesCranmer/rip2) : A tool for converting ripgrep results into a more user-friendly format.
 - [navi](https://github.com/denisidoro/navi) : An interactive cheatsheet tool for the command line.
+- [pngpaste](https://github.com/jcsalterego/pngpaste) : Paste PNG into files on MacOS, much like pbpaste does for text.

 ## Editor